trophygeek/mdclipboardext/README.md

 ## Security first design
 A core aspect is maintaining privacy:
-- No background script
-- No injected context script
+- No script running in the background
-- No access to any page content
+- No injected context script therefore access to any page content
-- No access to urls or history
+- No access to urls or browser history
 - No network communications allowed (via Content Security Policy's `connect-src 'none'`)
+- ONLY clipboard access extension is actively being used
-- Storage temporary Session storage via `chrome.storage.session`
+- Storage uses temporary Session based via `chrome.storage.session`

 ```js
  "permissions": [